The Complete Shopify Shipping Profile Audit Checklist

 - Testing only General profile products, missing a custom profile with no rates that would block checkout for affected products.

 - Skipping checkout tests after changes to profiles, carrier apps, or product assignments.
+These mistakes drive directly into the checkout drop-offs we describe in how to reduce checkout abandonment from shipping rate errors.

 Step 7: Review Handling Times and Delivery Promises